 Plus, if you have to pay for training towards specific certifications, you’ll need to include its costs in your overall hiring expenses too.

-Calculating indirect costs
+Calculating indirect costs of hiring an employee

 Indirect costs will be a little harder to estimate than direct costs, as there’s a lot of variance between each new hire.
 Still, once you have a rough idea of what it will cost to recruit, train, and kit out your new employee, note it down and add it together.